 To fill out the full window size, you simply vary the length of your stitches so that they fit perfectly into the “box”.
 That means slightly shorter stitches on the edges and longer in the middle.

 The most important for smooth satin stitches is not that all stitches are of equal length.
 But rather that they’re all aligned parallel to each other.

 Finally the best part!
 By reducing the number of strands on your French knots as well, you can create dreamy mini florals for the balconies.
 We sometimes joke that no architectural design is complete without the idyllic embroidered flowers on the balconies.

 Feel free in the placement of the knots.
 You can also mix the colours that you love and thereby create your own dreamy balcony florals.

 French knots or knotted stitch as it’s sometimes called, is probably the most tricky technique that you’ll have to learn.
-Therefore we highly encourage you to have a look at the video tutorial of the knotted stitch that we have in our Going Knots stitch library.
+Therefore we highly encourage you to have a look at the video tutorial of the knotted stitch that we have created on our Youtube Channel.
 It will help you see the process much better than if were to explain it in text.

 Can’t wait to see the process on your work!
 If you choose to share it on Instagram please use the #charlesandelin so that both us and the greater community can see and enjoy it.
 We’ll gladly share your progress in our stories as well.
 Embroidery is just so much better when done together!